 When a relationship is ending, it’s often not anger or malice that puts the nail in the coffin.
 A creeping complacency and hollow disappointment can be all it takes.
 If you’re not going out, you’re not making an effort.

-This being said, if you’re not having sex at all, or it’s a listless fumble when you are, it one of the first hints as to how to know when there are relationship issues.
+However, if you’re not having sex at all, or it’s a listless fumble when you are, it’s one of the first hints as to how to know when there are relationship issues.
 In my sessions, I often find that relationship issues come from not trying, and it applies here.

-Whip out a massage with some lotion, try new things like handcuffs or blindfolds, or whisk her off for a romantic spa weekend somewhere to get her mind off wherever it is when she’s not in bed with you.
-Don’t whine, complain or guilt trip – just be proactive.
-Negativity lands nowhere near sexy.
+Whip out a massage with some lotion, try new things like handcuffs or blindfolds, or whisk her off for a romantic spa weekend somewhere to inspire some excitement.

 Ultimately, do what’s best for you long-term.
 Don’t settle for less than you deserve, and work to prove you deserve it when it does come your way.